-Mount Olive Missionary Baptist church is located in Lewiston, a part of Eastern North Carolina.
+Mount Olive Missionary Baptist Church is located in Lewiston, a part of Eastern North Carolina.
 They have been members of the PHW Collaborative for almost 5 years now.

 “Our newly instituted Health and Wellness Ministry has continued to stay focused on getting information to our congregants during this unprecedented period.
 So much so that we recently completed a 10-week challenge called “Walk to Jerusalem” where participants were encouraged to record “miles walked” physically, mentally, and/or spiritually.
-While the goal was not reached because of the virus, we continued to inform the congregation or our progress and the ministry is also going to continue sharing information by whatever means possible.”
+While the goal was not reached because of the virus, we continued to inform the congregation of our progress and the ministry is also going to continue sharing information by whatever means possible.”

 Robbinsville UMC is located in Robbinsville in the heart of Eastern North Carolina.
 They have been a member of the PHW Collaborative since 2017.